 Why Agoda charged me 7% more than the price shown during booking?

 After noticing the 7% premium charged to my card, I gave Agoda a call.
 Here’s why I was charged more and how you could avoid facing a similar situation.

 Agoda’s representative told me that it was because I had chosen Free Cancellation, Pay Later option which was open to currency fluctuation.
 I fully understand because when I’d decided to take up that option, I was prepared for currency variance, but didn’t anticipate a 7% fluctuation within two weeks.

 I would have bought his argument if I wasn’t attuned to finance or investment.
 “But JPY-SGD only fluctuated within a 1% band.
 Why did Agoda charge me 7% more?”, I asked the local representative.

-For those who are into investment, you would know how Japanese Yen is a stable currency which many buy into when hedging their position.
+For those who are into investment, you would know how the Japanese Yen is a stable currency which many buy into when hedging their position.

 The patient Agoda representative then explained that the rate I saw online was the wholesale currency rate.
 Actual rates used by organizations and banks would be less attractive.
 Well, of course, I understood this concept.